CaRMS - CMG Stream

 Research

 Resident research is actively promoted.
-By the PGY-3 level, a major prospective research project should be chosen and started.
+By the PGY-3 level, a major prospective or high quality retrospective research project should be chosen and started.
 This project must be completed by the end of training and presented at the departmental annual "Resident Research Day" in June.
-They are also expected to complete one Quality Assurance (QA) project during the PGY4 year.
-Residents attend weekly research rounds, presented by local, national and international research scientists and receive lectures in critical appraisal of the research literature and clinical epidemiology.
+Residents are also expected to complete one Quality Improvement (QI) project during the PGY4 year.
+Residents attend periodic research rounds, presented by local, national and international research scientists and receive lectures in critical appraisal of the research literature and clinical epidemiology.
 Residents are supported by the department to present their research at national and international meetings.
 Residents have protected time for their research endeavours.

 Seminars